YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 Monte Carlo Localization or MCL uses particles to localize your robot.
 Each of the particles has a position (x, y), orientation, weight (robot's actual pose and the particle's predicted pose, the bigger the more accurate it is) and represent a guess of where your robot might be located.
 These particles are re-sampled each time the robot moves and sense its environment.
 MCL is limited only to local and global localization problem.
 So, you lose sight of your robot if someone hacks into it.

 #### Bayes filtering
-The powerful Monte Carlo localization algorithm estimates the posterior distribution of a robot’s position and orientation based on sensory information.
+The powerful Monte Carlo localization algorithm estimates the posterior distribution of a robot's position and orientation based on sensory information.
 This process is known as a recursive `Bayes filter`.

 Using a Bayes filtering approach, roboticists can estimate the **state** of a **dynamical system** from sensor **measurements**.

-In mobile robot localization, it’s important to be acquainted with the following definitions:
+In mobile robot localization, it's important to be acquainted with the following definitions:
 * **Dynamical system**: The mobile robot and its environment
-* **State**: The robot’s pose, including its position and orientation.
+* **State**: The robot's pose, including its position and orientation.
 * **Measurements**: Perception data(e.g. laser scanners) and odometry data(e.g. rotary encoders)

 The goal of Bayes filtering is to estimate a probability density over the state space conditioned on the measurements.
 The probability density, or also known as **posterior** is called the **belief** and is denoted as: